Skip to Content

 • Woodrow

 In Fall 2022, President Amiridis invested $6.5 million to implement Wi-Fi upgrades in over 600 classrooms across the Columbia campus.
-These upgrades will be completed in 2023, building-by-building.
-We will keep students, faculty, and staff informed as the campus receives these upgrades.
+These upgrades will be completed in 2023.
+Additional information can be found here

 The existing data network has been tuned and updated to run as well as it possibly can, given the advanced age of some of its components.
-Emergency funding was approved earlier in 2022 for the implementation of a redesigned network with refreshed hardware.
+The 2022 emergency funding to implement a redesigned network with refreshed hardware is linked with the on-going Wi-Fi upgrades.

 If you experience problems with your Wi-Fi connection, contact the IT Service Desk at 803-777-1800.
 The IT Service Desk representatives can help diagnose the issue you are facing and suggest solutions.
 If the issue you experience is related to a larger network incident, the IT Service Desk will be able to tell you.
 Also, if your issue is the first sign of a larger incident, notifying the IT Service Desk will help the Division of IT resolve that incident as quickly as possible.